Version a deployed project#

 Congratulations!
 To recap, in this tutorial, you:

-Created a project bundle on the Design node.
+Created a bundle in a project on the Design node.

 Published a bundle to the Automation node via the Deployer.

-Activated (and disabled) a scenario to run on the Automation node.
+Activated (and deactivated) a scenario to run on the Automation node.

 Saw where to monitor the health of deployments.